A Taste of Hawaii: The 6 Best Kona Coffee Brands to Try

-So, here they are, our picks for the Kona Coffee brands!
+So, here they are, our picks for the best Kona Coffee brands!
 These recommendations are based on the our personal reviews as well as feedback from authoritative voices in the world of coffee.

 Blue Horse knows Kona Coffee.
 They’ve been in the business for quite some time, and their beans are picked from a family farm with trees that are 120 + years old.

 This roast has a pronounced chocolatey flavor with a caramel finish and a nutty aftertaste.
 This brew is so naturally delicious that a cup of Blue Horse Kona Coffee may convert even the most routine cream-and-sugar coffee drinker.